isomerpages/moe-andersonpri/_departments/CCE/Sexuality Education 2023.md

 8. Parents may opt out their children out of Sexuality Education, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form with be distributed to parents at the start of the year and is also downloadable <u> [here](https://go.gov.sg/optoutsexed)</u>.
+This form with be distributed to parents at the start of the year and is also downloadable [here](https://go.gov.sg/optoutsexed).
 The completed opt-out form is to be submitted by 20/1/2023.

 10. Parents can contact the school at anderson_ps@moe.edu.sg for discussion or to seek clarification about the school's Sexuality Education programme.